sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 ##### Encrypt mode

+The switch should react clear and encrypted PFC frames, send encrypted PFC frames.

 1. Send clear PFC frame from the neighbor device to the DUT
    - The DUT expects to capture the clear PFC packet
 2. Send clear PFC frame from the DUT to the neighbor device